zenml-io/zenml/docs/book/user-guide/production-guide/end-to-end.md

 As you progress through the e2e batch template, try running the pipelines on a [remote cloud stack](cloud-orchestration.md) on a tracked [git repository](connect-code-repository.md) to practice some of the concepts we have learned in this guide.

-At the end, don't forget to share [ZenML e2e template](https://github.com/zenml-io/template-e2e-batch) with your colleagues and see how they react!
+At the end, don't forget to share the [ZenML e2e template](https://github.com/zenml-io/template-e2e-batch) with your colleagues and see how they react!

 ## Conclusion and next steps